Arnesh-sharma/P4P_Project-130/README.md

 This folder contains code and CAD files for the custom CoreXY used for the demo and calibration for this project.

 ### `Experimental_cap_sense`
 This folder contains the code and project files for another PSoC-based capacitive sensing technique using the relaxation oscillator.

-### `LT_SPICE`
-This folder consists of LT Spice files used to simulate some of the sensors, such as the relaxation oscillator, for this project.
+It also includes the LT_Spice folder, this folder consists of LT Spice files used to simulate some of the sensors, such as the relaxation oscillator, for this project.

+### `Notes_&_Deliverables`
+Contains notes from meetings and experimental ideas

-### `Matlab_Diode`
+### `Matlab Code`
-This folder contains the files to plot the readings received from Putty for the diode + Capacitive sensor configuration.
+This folder contains the files to plot the readings received from Putty, scope data, and psoc plotters for the diode, Capacitive sensor configuration, FFT analysis.

+This also inclu demonstration matlab code for the capacitive sensor with instrumentation amplifier that shows a heat map of intensity and gives a live fft.

-### `Old_Sensor/analogReadSerial`
+### `BeeSpy Arduino Code`
-The code to read from the BeeSpy Sensors.
+This folder contains arduino code to read from the BeeSpy Sensors.

 ### `PCBs`
 This folder contains the PCB projects for the sensors used for this project.
 It included: